 Our ‘bad’ experiences have been equally limited, with the only vocal opposition to us taking place on Caye Caulker in Belize.
 Dani and I had been having a dream of a time in Belize, and, feeling romantic, we walked home one night holding hands.
 As we passed a group of rastas, one of them yelled out “why dose girls is holding hands, what’s wrong with dem?”
 A friend of his who we had hung out with explained – ‘dos two girls is husband and wife, dey don’t need no man’.
 Aw, that was sweet.
 At least he kind of gets it.
 We were about 100ft past them when the first guy yelled after us ‘God created Adam and Eve, not Adam and Steve!”

 In contrast to Belize, we expect Costa Rica to be the most gay friendly in Central America.
 Unlike Mexico, Costa Rica still does not condone same-sex marriage or civil unions, but political policy tends toward respect and tolerance.
 The travel industry has followed suit with LGBT marketing campaigns, though this might simply be due to a more highly developed tourism industry.
 It seems that a higher level of tolerance toward gay travelers correlates less to political or social policy and more to the number of stars on the outside of the hotel.

 This has been our experience, thus far, and in no way can be considered an expert opinion.
 We also know that our experience as two women is most likely very different from gay male travelers.
-That is why we would like to open the discussion here rather than close it, and hear about your experiences and thoughts, whether gay or straight.
+That is why we would like to open the discussion here rather than close it, and hear about your experiences and thoughts, whether gay or straight, but especially if you’re traveling as a lesbian couple.
 Additionally, tips on LGBT-friendly budget hotels and hostels in Latin America or worldwide would be greatly appreciated both for us and our readers.